ptoscano/pytest-client-tools/docs/config.md

 - `insights.legacy_upload` (boolean)

     Whether to set the `legacy_upload` configuration option for `insights-client` by default when a new instance of the `insights_client` fixture is returned.
 If not set, the value previous set in `insights-client.conf` is not changed.

+- `insights.auto_update` (boolean)

+    Whether to set the `auto_update` configuration option for `insights-client` by default when a new instance of the `insights_client` fixture is returned.
+If not set, the value previous set in `insights-client.conf` is not changed.